 Plan I: Candidates must write an interdisciplinary thesis in keeping with the philosophy of the program.
-Under Plan I, students complete 30 hours of course work and receive three hours of credit for the accepted thesis for a total of 33 semester hours.
+Under Plan I, students complete 30 hours of course work and receive three credit hours of ACS 6990 for the accepted thesis for a total of 33 semester hours.
 For most students, completion of the Plan I option requires two years of full-time study in the ACS M.A. program.

 Plan II: Candidates complete 33 hours of course work and take a comprehensive examination.
 The student electing Plan II will sit for a four-hour written examination, covering periods in American cultural history, the student’s course work, the relationship of American culture studies to the traditional disciplines, American Culture Studies methodology, and important themes in American culture.
 The examination will be based upon each student’s individual course of study.

 General Requirements: Requirements for the doctorate in American Culture Studies are the completion of at least 61 semester hours beyond the master’s degree including at least 16 hours of credit for research on the dissertation.
 The American Culture Studies Ph.D. program draws on faculty from diverse academic departments and graduate programs, among them Art History, Communication Studies, English, Ethnic Studies, Theatre and Film, History, Philosophy, Political Science, Popular Culture, Sociology, Women's, Gender, and Sexuality studies; and other related fields.
 The ACS Ph.D. is normally four-year programs of study with two years of course work and two years of dissertation work.

 Course Requirements: The Ph.D. program in American Culture Studies contains the following components: